Find the right project management methodology and it can save you boatloads of time.

 As in every discipline, project management has its unique set of rules, procedures, practices, and techniques.

-They help to navigate complex plans and processes in the project’s lifecycle.
+That helps navigate complex plans and processes in the project’s lifecycle.

 In a nutshell, project management methodologies answer the question…